 5.2.
-Pulling Cut Tool Back
+Pulling cut tool back

 When performing an incision it should be possible to stop the cut and pull the cut tool back.
 Most of the solution for this task is already provided by suppressing unnecessary edge subdivisions, as described at the beginning of this section.
 However, the faces in which the cut trajectory of the cut tool changes its direction to leave through the same edge as it entered have to be treated specially in order to find a practical turning point.
-For that purpose the trajectory of the intersection point between cut tool and face is sampled, and its incrementally calculated average position serves as a turning point.
-Fig. 10 (a) shows an example of an averaged position for the turning point.
+For that purpose the trajectory of the intersection point between cut tool and face is sampled, and its incrementally calculated average position for the turning point.
+Fig. 10A shows an example of an averaged position for the turning point.